Paying a Gwinnett County Traffic Court Ticket

 Lawrenceville Recorder’s Court Location

 The location of the Lawrenceville Recorder’s Court is at 75 Langley Drive in Lawrenceville, Georgia.
-It is open Monday through Friday from 8:00 a.m. to 5:00 p.m.
+It is open Monday through Friday during normal working hours from 8:00 a.m. to 5:00 p.m.
 Since most government offices close for dangerous weather, emergencies, and some holidays, you should consult your legal counsel or telephone to verify it is open.
 You can reach the Court on Langley Drive at 1-877-794-0988.

 Expert Counsel for Traffic Court in Gwinnett County